yktoo/yktoo.com/content/blog/posts/0513/index.en.md

 series: music
 ---

-It's Friday, time to explore the realm of {{< a "/series/music" "unfamiliar music" >}} again!
+It's Friday, time to explore the realm of [unfamiliar music](/series/music) again!

-The unfamiliar is represented today by the {{< a "https://haamoja.bandcamp.com/" "Haamoja" >}} project from Taiwan playing djent/jazz/fusion.
+The unfamiliar is represented today by the [Haamoja](https://haamoja.bandcamp.com/) project from Taiwan playing djent/jazz/fusion.

 <!--more-->

-The entire project, like {{< a "0492" "Owane" >}},  is comprised of one person, the Taiwanese **Yao-Ting Lee**, who is responsible for guitars, programming, recording, mixing etc.
+The entire project, like [Owane](0492),  is comprised of one person, the Taiwanese **Yao-Ting Lee**, who is responsible for guitars, programming, recording, mixing etc.

 It also features a number of well-known names such as *Plini*, *Anund Vikingstad* and the above-mentioned *Owane*.